freezy/VisualPinball.Engine/VisualPinball.Unity/README.md

 ## Future

 Unity allows extending its editor.
-This would allow us to use Unity as a table editor, given VPE is able to write `.vpx` files.
+This allows us to use Unity as a table editor and export the table back to `.vpx` files.
 While the Unity editor is not a modelling tool, it has excellent integration with existing tools like Blender, so would facilitate the workflow for table authors a lot.

 Since the VPX file format acts like a virtual file system, it would be possible